-- Out-of-band: The switch comes with a serial cable for connecting a PC or VT-100 terminal, to be used as a console, directly to the switch. - In-Band: Access the console using Telnet from a PC or UNIX station on the network, and a VT-100 terminal emulator.
+- Out-of-band: The switch comes with a serial cable for connecting a PC or VT-100 terminal, to be used as a console, directly to the switch.
+The console cable is a DB-9 to RJ45 connector. - In-Band: Access the console using Telnet from a PC or UNIX station on the network, and a VT-100 terminal emulator.
 This method requires that you first configure the switch with an IP address and subnet mask by using either out-of-band console access or through DHCP/Bootp.
-For more information on IP addressing and on starting a Telnet session, see chapter 3, "Configuring the Switch", and the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+For more information on IP addressing and on starting a Telnet session, see chapter 3, "Configuring the Switch", and the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.